Surveys

 Hopefully an increased awareness of Ireland’s biodiversity and the hazards faced by our native wildlife will in turn increase people’s awareness of the value of these animals and the need to protect them and their habitats.

-Survey questions include; species found, numbers of casualties, common presenting conditions, treatment / outcome etc. We will collate and publish the data here [personal details will not be published]
+Survey questions generally include; species found, numbers of casualties, common presenting conditions, treatment / outcome etc. We collate and publish the data here [survey respondent’s details are kept private]

 In 2013 WRI carried out our first Irish Wildlife Health Survey of veterinary professionals.